 The disadvantage of the wash-down bowl design is the small water surface area in the bowl (the 'water spot').
 North Americans, however, are generally not accustomed to small water spots and find that with this smaller 'target area', bowl streaking results (AKA, 'skid marks').
 On the other hand, wash-down bowls seldom clog (because the trapway is twice the cross-sectional area of a typical siphonic bowl).

 Pressure-assist toilets use compressed air to create a more forceful flush action.
 These toilets take advantage of the pressure of the building water supply to get the job done, with the help of a pressure containment vessel.
 Water from the supply line is forced into the air-filled pressure tank at the building's water pressure of 40 to 80 psi.
 The air in the tank is compressed and when the flush lever is pushed, the water rushes into the bowl.
-(One benefit of a pressure-assist toilet in humid climates is that the water is contained inside the pressure vessel, which, in turn, is inside the china toilet tank.
+(One benefit of a pressure-assist toilet in humid climates is that the water is contained inside the pressure vessel, which, in turn, is inside the vitreous china toilet tank.
 That design results in little or no tank sweating.)

 Because of the design of the pressure-assist toilet, the flush action may be somewhat louder than a gravity-fed toilet.
 But that sound is of very short duration, unlike a gravity-fed toilet that can take 20 to 30 seconds to refill.

 Round-Front vs. Elongated Bowl Design